AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

    </html>
    ```

-1. Create the app logic by editing `index.js` with the following content.
-Then replace `<Your App Key>` with your App Key.
+1. Create the app logic.
+   In `index.js`, add the following code and replace `<Your App Key>` with your app key.

    ```js
    import WebIM from "agora-chat-sdk";